 While mental health franchises offer numerous benefits, it’s essential to acknowledge the risks involved before making a significant investment.
 These risks include:

-Factors for Consideration When Investing in a Mental Health Franchise
+Key Considerations for Investing in a Mental Health Franchise

 Investing in a mental health franchise can be financially and emotionally rewarding, but careful consideration of factors is crucial for long-term success.